vuw-research-computing/raapoi-docs/docs/accessing_the_cluster.md

 There are many file transfer clients available for Mac, Windows and Linux, including but not limited to Free/OpenSource Desktop tools such as Filezilla, Cyberduck, Dolphin and proprietary/licenced offerings such as WinSCP, ExpanDrive, etc

 One can also use built-in command-line tools on Linux, Mac and Windows (if running Git Bash or MobaXterm).
 The most common command-line utilities are _scp, sftp_ and _rsync_.
-[Software Carpentry](https://carpentries-incubator.github.io/hpc-intro/16-transferring-files/index.html) has some useful information to follow.

-To copy a single file to or from the cluster, we can use scp (“secure copy”).
+To copy a single file to or from the cluster, we can use _scp_ (“secure copy”).
 To upload to another computer, try:

 ``` text
 [you@laptop:~]$ scp <file_name_to_transfer> <username>@raapoi.vuw.ac.nz:/nfs/home/<username>/<destination>